universitytheater/utheater.github.io/_shows/2023/spring/be-more-chill.md

     bio:
   - name: Jack Cramer
     role: Bass Guitar
     bio: is a fourth-year Music and Philosophy major.
 He has previously worked on *Laika's Coffin* (Vocal Director), *The Physicists* (Sound Designer), *Original Sin* (Music Director, Arranger, etc.) and more!
 Jack is also a composer.
 Be sure to check out the premiere of his new piece for the UChicago New Music Ensemble on May 28th!
+Eddie Izzard would be his SQUIP.
   Production Staff:
   - name: Reese Klemm
     role: Co-Director